SwapnikKatkoori/node-summarizer/README.md

 # text-summarizer
-Text-summarizer is a Node.js module that summarizes text into a specified number of sentences.
-This module uses two

-different extractive summarization techniques: frequency based and textrank based.
-It also provides sentiment anylisis on the

-given text, reduction percentage, as well as other information about the text and generated summary.
-Read the [How it Works](#desc)

-section for more infromation about the two different approaches used.
+text-summarizer is a Node.js module that summarizes text into a specified number of sentences.
+This module uses two different extractive summarization techniques: frequency based and textrank based.
+It also provides sentiment anylisis on the given text, reduction percentage, as well as other information about the text and generated summary.
+Read the [How it Works](#desc) section for more infromation about the two different approaches used.

 # Table of Contents